nir9/welcome/README.md

 ### Dependencies Installation
 - For Alpine Linux instructions, refer to my setup scripts in `setups/alpine`.
-- For Debian/Ubuntu instructions, refer to the "Basic Linux Kernel Programming Setup" section in `setups/windows/README.md`.
+- For Debian/Ubuntu instructions, refer to `setups/debian`.

 # Suggested Learning Resources